cyclonePort · Weather Surveillance Instrumentation

 Broadcast Meteorology and Media

-Television meteorologists depend on two things for compelling, accurate severe weather coverage: the best radar data available, and visual ground-truth from the field. cyclonePort provides both.
-RadarOmega — already used by broadcast meteorologists for professional-grade NEXRAD data — adds cyclonePort camera feeds and sensor data directly to the same platform they use for on-air visualization.
+Television meteorologists depend on two things for compelling, accurate severe weather coverage: the best radar data available, and visual ground-truth from the field. cyclonePort plus RadarOmega provides both.
+RadarOmega — already used by broadcast meteorologists for professional-grade NEXRAD data — pairs with cyclonePORT Enterprise where camera feeds and sensor data from deployed stations live for authorized partners.

-HD PTZ camera feeds from cyclonePort stations can be embedded in broadcast coverage, providing live visual confirmation of storm conditions from specific locations in the viewing area.
-For stations building a regional severe weather surveillance network, cyclonePort provides the infrastructure: multiple stations, each with sensor data and live video, all accessible in RadarOmega and embeddable in broadcast workflows.
+For stations building a regional severe weather surveillance network, cyclonePort provides the infrastructure: multiple stations, each with sensor data and live video, accessible to designated broadcast partners.

 Construction and Industrial Sites

-Large construction projects — particularly those with tower cranes — have weather monitoring requirements mandated by OSHA. cyclonePort provides the on-site wind speed, wind direction, temperature, heat index, and lightning detection data that compliance requires.
-The live camera adds critical operational value: the crane operator sees the actual load behavior in real-time wind conditions, not just an anemometer reading.
-When wind direction shifts mid-lift, the camera confirms the crosswind exposure that the sensor data quantifies.
+Large construction projects — particularly those with tower cranes — have weather monitoring requirements mandated by OSHA. cyclonePort provides the on-site wind speed, wind direction, temperature, heat index, WBGT, and lightning detection data that compliance requires.
+The visual record from the camera adds value primarily as documentation and emergency communication: when a job-site supervisor needs to halt a lift and explain the call, the camera provides an image worth more than any wind reading.
+WBGT is the recommended metric for heat-stress decisions at the job site.

-For OSHA heat compliance, the combination of real-time heat index data and timestamped historical logs provides the documented record that demonstrates worksite monitoring at the specific location where workers are exposed — not at a distant weather station that may not represent actual conditions.
+For OSHA heat compliance, the combination of real-time WBGT and heat index data, plus timestamped historical logs, provides the documented record that demonstrates worksite monitoring at the specific location where workers are exposed — not at a distant weather station that may not represent actual conditions.

 Public Safety and Utility Operations